 3. Demand for Purity.
 The world is viewed as black and white and the members are constantly exhorted to conform to the ideology of the group and strive for perfection.
 The induction of guilt and/or shame is a powerful control device used here.

 4. Confession.
 Sins, as defined by the group, are to be confessed either to a personal monitor or publicly to the group.
 There is no confidentiality; members' "sins," "attitudes," and "faults" are discussed and exploited by the leaders.
+5. Sacred Science.
+The group's doctrine or ideology is considered to be the ultimate Truth, beyond all questioning or dispute.
+Truth is not to be found outside the group.
+The leader, as the spokesperson for God or for all humanity, is likewise above criticism.

 6. Loading the Language.
 The group interprets or uses words and phrases in new ways so that often the outside world does not understand.
 This jargon consists of thought-terminating clichés, which serve to alter members' thought processes to conform to the group's way of thinking.